 Team Registration Form (adobe PDF: 68kb) -

-JSS 2010 Rule book - Rules for the Race (rules have not changed)
+JSS 2010 Rule book - Rules are good for the 2015 Race (rules have not changed)

 Below is a list of the schools who plan to send team.
 More are welcome.
 Limits per school/program

 is the same as past years.
 Email if questions. firstname.lastname@example.org